Vance Monument: Initial reactions

 Annually on or about May 13, Vance's birthday, members of the local chapter of the Daughters of the Confederacy and the local chapter of B'nai B'rith, a Jewish service group, came together to lay a wreath at the monument.
-According to tradition, a member of the B'nai B'rith was present for the monument's dedication when the United Daughters of the Confederacy laid the first wreath at its base.
+According to tradition, a member of B'nai B'rith was present for the monument's dedication when the United Daughters of the Confederacy laid the first wreath at its base.
 The wreath always includes leaves of the native plant galax which is supposed to have healing powers.
 Henry Meyers, former B'nai B'rith state chairman, spoke at the event almost every year until his death.

 Steve Rasmussen dubbed the monument "Asheville Monument to Tolerance", in 2003, citing Vance's extensive oration on behalf of Jews.
 Rasmussen wrote, "The Vance Monument is more than just a shrine to a Civil War-era governor; more, even, than a forum for Asheville's remarkably diverse political views.
-Ever since the winter solstice day in 1897 when its cornerstone was laid (in a rare public Masonic ritual) to honor the Confederate Christian who stood up for the Jews, the monument has symbolized the most controversial of First Amendment rights: freedom of religion."
+Ever since the winter solstice day in 1897 when its cornerstone was laid...to honor the Confederate Christian who stood up for the Jews, the monument has symbolized the most controversial of First Amendment rights: freedom of religion."

 In 2017, author and historian Keith Essig suggested renaming it the Advance Monument.
 He said this name would recall The Advance, an African American newspaper published by Edward Stephens in the 1890s.
-Stephens was a founder of the Young Man's Institute in Asheville, as well as administrator for Asheville's black schools during segregation.
+Stephens was a founder of the Young Man's Institute in Asheville, as well as an administrator for Asheville's black schools during segregation.

-In August 2020, Sean Devereaux made a tongue-in-cheek suggestion to turn the Vance Monument into a giant tennis racket.
+In August 2020, Sean Devereaux made a suggestion to turn the Vance Monument into a giant tennis racket.
 His rationale was that Vance owned slaves; Asheville was named for Samuel Ashe who owned an entire plantation of slaves; and professional tennis player Arthur Ashe's family traces back to enslavement with Samuel Ashe.
-Devereaux suggested changing Asheville's namesake to Arthur Ashe, and at the same time, turning the monument into a tennis racket shank to honor Ashe.
+Devereaux suggested changing Asheville's namesake to Arthur Ashe, and at the same time, turning the monument into a tennis racket shaft to honor Ashe.